How to Apply

 Introduction

 The following checklist is designed to help you prepare your Euroculture application.
-We recommend that you take a careful look at this page and make sure all documents are accounted for before submitting your application.
+We recommend that you take a careful look at this section and make sure all documents are accounted for before submitting your application.

-In case you face problems uploading documents, please check if all of them are in the right format.
+4. In case you face problems uploading documents, please check if all of them are in the right format.

 (Certified translations* of) Degree certificate(s) / diploma’s (BA, MA, etc.): minimum 1 file, maximum 3

 *Certified means that the translation has to have official stamps from the university or from a notary who states that the document is a true translation of the original.
-If your degree certificate and/or transcript of records are not in English, you should provide us with a certified translation in English as well as the original, all in one .pdf file.•Please make sure that your degree and/ or transcript of records are official documents issued by your university and include information about the length of your studies.
+If your degree certificate and/or transcript of records are not in English, you should provide us with a certified translation in English as well as the original, all in one .pdf file.
+Please make sure that your degree and/ or transcript of records are official documents issued by your university and include information about the length of your studies.

 If you have not yet completed your Bachelor degree before the deadline, please include a statement from your university with your expected graduation date.
-Only those applying for the Erasmus Mundus scholarship must hold their Bachelor degree by the application deadline (January 10).

 (Certified translations* of) Transcripts of records (list of grades and courses): minimum 1 file, maximum 3

-Please make sure that your degree and/ or transcript of records include information about the length of your studies.
+• Please make sure that your degree and/ or transcript of records include information about the length of your studies.

-If you have not yet completed your Bachelor degree before the deadline, pleaseupload your most recent transcripts.Those applying for the Erasmus Mundus scholarship must hold their Bachelordegree, or proof of graduation, by the application deadline.
+• If you have not yet completed your Bachelor degree before the deadline, pleaseupload your most recent transcripts.Those applying for the Erasmus Mundus scholarship must hold their Bachelordegree, or proof of graduation, by the application deadline.

 English test results**: 1 file required

-CAE/CPE, IELTS Academic and TOEFL iBT tests are regarded as valid tests by the Euroculture Admissions Board.
+• CAE/CPE, IELTS Academic and TOEFL iBT tests are regarded as valid tests by the Euroculture Admissions Board.
 Any other English test will not be considered as valid.

-Applicants from China are asked to only send IELTS or TOEFL iBT test results (not CAE/CPE)
+• Applicants from China are asked to only send IELTS or TOEFL iBT test results (not CAE/CPE)

-If Uppsala is your first university of choice and you take a TOEFL test: in addition to uploading a test taker score report with your application, please notify the Educational Testing Service that you wish to make your score available online to Uppsala University (Uppsala Universitet) in Sweden – the institution code is 0247
+• If Uppsala is your first university of choice and you take a TOEFL test: in addition to uploading a test taker score report with your application, please notify the Educational Testing Service that you wish to make your score available online to Uppsala University (Uppsala Universitet) in Sweden – the institution code is 0247.

-Only the following candidates do not have to take an English test:
+• Only the following candidates do not have to take an English test:

-Students who had English as their language of instruction during the entire duration of their Bachelor programme (minimum duration: 3 years)
+• Students who had English as their language of instruction during the entire duration of their Bachelor programme (minimum duration: 3 years)

-Candidates who are exempted from taking an English Test (except native speakers) must upload a proof of exemption.
+• Candidates who are exempted from taking an English Test (except native speakers) must upload a proof of exemption

-A proof of exemption can take the form of a statement from a faculty official confirming that the language of instruction of your Bachelor programme was English.
+• A proof of exemption can take the form of a statement from a faculty official confirming that the language of instruction of your Bachelor programme was English.
 Alternatively, in some academic cultures, it is explicitly mentioned on the transcript of records or the diploma supplement what the language of instruction of your programme was.
 In those cases, please upload these documents instead.
 Do note that regardless of what you upload, it should be explicitly stated somewhere in the uploaded document what the language of instruction of your Bachelor programme was.
 It is not sufficient to simply upload a transcript or diploma that is in the English language.

 2 recommendation letters: 2 files required